"False"

 In the Arts Campus Library, you will find scholarly literature and textbooks focusing on art, architecture, and design.
 We also have small collections of biographies, comics, and children's books.

-Our textbooks are arranged alphabetically, either by the title of the book or by the author of the book.
+Our textbooks are arranged alphabetically, either by the title of the book or by the author.

-We arrange the scholarly books in the library by subject, using the Dewey Decimal Classification (DDC) system (the shelves are marked with the Swedish abbreviation DDK).
+The scholarly books in the library are organised by subject, using the Dewey Decimal Classification (DDC) system (the shelves are marked with the Swedish abbreviation DDK).

 In our DDC collection, a numerical code indicates what the book is about

-• DDC is a decimal system where the first three digits are the main category.
+• DDC is a decimal system where the first three digits represent the main category.

-• The digits after the decimal point stand for different subdivisions.
+• The digits after the decimal point denote different subdivisions.

 For example, a book with the code 724.
 6 deals with architecture between 1900-1999.
-The numbers before the decimal point (724) indicate that the book is about architecture and the number after the decimal point indicates that the focus is on the specific years 1900-1999.
+The numbers before the decimal point (724) indicate that the book is about architecture, and the number after the decimal point specifies the focus on the years 1900-1999.

-An advantage of the DDC system is that it is possible to sort the books in a very detailed way according to their content.
-This means that books on the same subject end up next to each other on the shelves.
-You can read more about the DDK system further down the page.
+An advantage of the DDC system is that it allows for detailed sorting of books according to their content.
+This means that books on the same subject are placed next to each other on the shelves.
+You can read more about the DDC system further down the page.

 More about different classification systems